rysdev/LMSLiveProjectContributions/README.md

 *Updated application controller and student view to filter displayed applications using text input

-Disclaimer: Permission given by owner for me to post a selection of individual files I worked on.
+Disclaimer: Permission given by owner to post a selection of files I worked on.